GAMSAT Scholarships Now Open! | Click Here to Apply & Secure an All Fees Paid Course worth $1649 + $500 Study Grant!

 The effectiveness and fluency of the language

-According to ACER , your Section 2 essay is assessed on two main criteria.
-The information in the table above is taken from the GAMSAT Information Booklet.
+According to ACER , your GAMSAT ® Section 2 essay is assessed on two broad criteria.
+The table above summarises the features described in the GAMSAT Information Booklet.

-Unfortunately, ACER does not provide a clear essay marking criteria or rubric but does note that assessment is based on:
+ACER does not publish a detailed numeric rubric, but states that assessment is based on:

-If you’re struggling with your writing, consider getting your GAMSAT ® essays professionally marked.
-GradReady has a GAMSAT ® essay marking service where you can get 10 essays marked by our expert Section 2 tutors with personal feedback within 72 hours.
+If you want structured feedback while you practise, GradReady offers a GAMSAT ® essay marking service where you can get 10 essays marked by expert Section 2 tutors with personal feedback within 72 hours.

 What is the purpose of GAMSAT Section 2?